Teton County Centennial series

 To watch recording, click HERE.

 Pre-colonial Indigenous Americans were able to support complex societies with extensive agriculture as well as building large cities and towns without degrading the environment.
-Indeed, the greed-driven invasion and destruction of these civilizations, replacing them with use of land to produce non-food crops while industrializing food productions triggered the onset of man-made climate change, which is now threatens the destruction of all life on the planet.
+These civilazations have been replaced by those who use land to produce non-food crops and industrialize food productions, contributing to climate change, which is now threatens the destruction of all life on the planet.
 Indigenous knowledge is necessary for the survival of the planet as well as humanity.

 Wildness From The Heart of the American Serengeti: How Are We Gonna Save This Place?